saschas/rabbit/README.md

 rabbit
 ======
 A little Sandbox — Playground to test little Snippets, Grid, Modules.
-Each Module tries to be independent but requires jQuery.
+Each Module tries to be independent as possible but requires jQuery and Modernizr.